meenniam/fastify-autoroutes-boilerplate/README.md

 ### Documentation
 ----------------
-ัyou can create your route api by creating files or directories into routes directory
+you can create your route api by creating files or directories into routes directory

 *for example*